GabeScott/standard-works-vault/General Conference/2014 April - Let’s Not Take the Wrong Way.md

 # Let’s Not Take the Wrong Way

-*By Claudio D. Zivic - Of the Seventy*
+By Elder Claudio D. Zivic - *Of the Seventy*

 *Given in the April session of the 2014 General Conference*

+>*I pray that we will not lose sight of the way so that we may always be connected with the heavens.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2014/04/lets-not-take-the-wrong-way?lang=eng)

 A little boy was practicing the piano, and a salesman, upon seeing him through the window, asked, “Is your mother home?”

-To which the child replied, “And ... what do you think?”
+To which the child replied, “And … what do you think?”

 Our five dear children play the piano, thanks to the motivation of my wife!
-When the teacher arrived at our home, our son Adrián would run and hide in order to skip his lesson.
+When the teacher arrived at our home, our son Adrián would run and hide in order to skip his lesson.
 But one day something marvelous occurred!
 He began to love music so much that he continued practicing on his own.

 If we could reach that point in the process of our conversion, it would be marvelous.
 It would be wonderful to have a desire deep in our hearts to keep the commandments without anyone constantly reminding us and to have a firm conviction that if we follow the right path, we will have the blessings promised in the scriptures.